Trump unleashes barrage of tweets in response to Portland violence, says ‘big backlash’ to protests ‘cannot be unexpected’

 “The big backlash going on in Portland cannot be unexpected after 95 days of watching and incompetent Mayor admit that he has no idea what he is doing,” Trump tweeted in response to one such video posted by New York Times reporter Mike Baker, who wrote that the Trump supporters “shot me too.”

 “The people of Portland won’t put up with no safety any longer.
 The Mayor is a FOOL.
 Bring in the National Guard!”
 Trump wrote.

+Soon after, Trump responded to a video from Saturday that appeared to show a cavalcade of hundreds of vehicles bearing pro-Trump signs and flags driving toward downtown Portland, writing: “GREAT PATRIOTS!”

+In response to a video that seemed to show BLM protesters confronting a motorist in D.C., Trump tweeted Mayor Muriel E. Bowser (D) should “Clean up D.C. or the Federal Government will do it for you.
+Enough!!!”

-He ended his string of tweets mid-morning with a call for “LAW & ORDER!!!"
+He ended his string of tweets just after 8 a.m. with a call for “LAW & ORDER!!!"

+Trump’s frenzied effort to discredit BLM protesters and Democratic leaders came as he prepares to travel on Tuesday to Kenosha, Wis., where Jacob Blake, a 29-year-old Black man, was left paralyzed a week ago after a police officer shot him in the back.
+The episode triggered a wave of protests and destruction in the city.
+Two people were fatally shot amid the chaos on Tuesday night, and Kyle Rittenhouse, a 17-year-old from Antioch, Ill., who seemingly idolized police, was arrested and charged with first-degree intentional homicide.

-Kate Bedingfield, deputy campaign manager for Joe Biden, said Sunday morning that Trump has incited violence.
+Kate Bedingfield, deputy campaign manager for Joe Biden, said Sunday morning that Trump has incited violence as further protests against police brutality sweep the country.

 “He has encouraged his supporters to go out, to be aggressive,” she said on “Fox News Sunday.”
 “It is better for this president if there is more anarchy, more violence, more chaos.
 He has at every opportunity tried to fan the flames here.
 And that is the reason we are living in Donald Trump’s America.”